 The School of Pharmacy offers the Doctor of Pharmacy (Pharm.D.) as its primary professional degree.
 The 4-year professional program requires at least two years of pre-professional studies that may be completed at any accredited college or university.
+The combination of semester credit hours and experiences of this curriculum results in exposures to specialty areas and patient populations in a manner that is unique to TTUHSC Jerry H. Hodge School of pharmacy.
+Required rotations in Geriatric Pharmacotherapy, Pediatric Pharmacotherapy, and Rural Community focus on populations that are not only vulnerable to adverse medication outcomes, but represent the population demographics of the geographic regions served by TTUHSC.
+Competencies in this combination of specialties is not something graduates of every pharmacy school can claim, and our school of Pharmacy family is immensely proud of this advantage that our graduates bring to the healthcare marketplace.
+For this reason, the program recognizes a Concentration in Special Populations as part of the degree award for all students completing the regularly required coursework of the program.

 A combined Pharm.D./MBA degree is also offered.
-Through the School of Pharmacy's affiliation with the TTUHSC Graduate School of Biomedical

-Sciences, MS and PhD degrees are also awarded.
+Through the School of Pharmacy's affiliation with the TTUHSC Graduate School of Biomedical Sciences, MS and PhD degrees are also awarded.